Gailplugger/astra-new-site/posts/email-spoofing-phishing-how-hackers-trick-you-and-how-to-spot-fakes.md

 - Always verify before clicking
 - Never rush through emails that ask for sensitive information
-- Trust your gut — if something feels off, it probably is
+- Trust your gut â if something feels off, it probably is
 - Stay updated on new phishing tactics

 At **AstraForensics**, we believe the best cybersecurity defense is an informed user.
 You now know how these attacks work.
 You know the red flags.
 You know how to protect yourself.